Guiding Principles

 Clause 22 — Corporal Correction for Petty Offences

-Corporal correction may be imposed for petty offences (e.g., littering, vandalism, disorder) under public supervision and medical oversight, leaving no permanent injury.
+Corporal correction may be imposed at jury discretion for petty offences, including littering, vandalism, and disorderly conduct, where restitution or public service is impractical.
+Such correction shall be administered under public supervision and medical oversight, leaving no permanent injury.

 Clause 23 — Public Shaming Sanctions